“The two basic items necessary to sustain life are sunshine and coconut milk.” ~ Dustin Hoffman

 Adapted from Global Table Adventure.
 If you haven’t seen this blog, it’s wonderful: every week, she features the food of a different country.
 This recipe is from Papua New Guinea.

-2 cups coconut milk (either homemade or store-bought)
+2 cups coconut milk (either homemade or additive-free)

 4 cups cubed butternut squash